bmds-researchsoftware/docker-rails-example/README.md

       rails app's source code, reload the page in browser, and view the change.

-	5. In another terminal cleanly stop the application
+	5. In another terminal, cleanly stop the application
 		- $ docker-compose down

 	6. To restart the app, in separate terminals, run